cathoderaydude/ArcadeControlPanel/README.md

 # Overview

 This app allows you to connect pushbuttons to your PC using an inexpensive USB device called an FT232, then trigger arbitrary key sequences when you press them.
+This was intended for triggering "insert coin" and "exit" actions on MAME, but you can use it with any application.

 An example device is [this one](https://www.amazon.com/FT232R-FT232RL-Serial-Converter-XYGStudy/dp/B00DTRFKM4), but there are many others - see the "Requirements" section below.

 # Features